wendahere/JAWS/path/to/Sean.md

 3. If batteries were connected in series, they would not drain simultaneously, instead, the first battery would be the one to drain first. **Thus, the batteries would be in different voltages and would lead to overcharging.
 So all the more to get another charging module.**
 4. Reading the datasheet for the charging module, I found out that it has battery protection, meaning that it has a measure to deal with overcharging.
 However, the module battery protection only kicks in if the battery's voltage has reached 4.2 volts. **That means if my battery's max voltage(achieved when it reaches max capacity) is less than 4.2 volts, the battery is not protected at all, casuing overcharging**

-To conclude, I would need a cicu
+To conclude, I would need a circuit

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzM5NDA5MDk3LC0xNTgyMjExODc3LC02NT
+eyJoaXN0b3J5IjpbLTEyOTE5Mjc2MzgsMzM5NDA5MDk3LC0xNT
-AxMTI1MTksMTA5NjA0MzU2MywxMTE0NjgxOTg4LDYzMDUwODc5
+gyMjExODc3LC02NTAxMTI1MTksMTA5NjA0MzU2MywxMTE0Njgx
-MywtNTQyMTEwODk4LDIxMjM0Njk4LDE5NDIxMzQxNDIsMTkwND
+OTg4LDYzMDUwODc5MywtNTQyMTEwODk4LDIxMjM0Njk4LDE5ND
-UyMjc1NywxODA0NTQ5NzAyLC0xNzMyMDEwMjY0LDkxMjg2NzM2
+IxMzQxNDIsMTkwNDUyMjc1NywxODA0NTQ5NzAyLC0xNzMyMDEw
-MiwtNTg2NjM4NTM3LDEzMzYzMzgzMjQsMTYyNDM0NzQ1MCwxOT
+MjY0LDkxMjg2NzM2MiwtNTg2NjM4NTM3LDEzMzYzMzgzMjQsMT
-kxOTg1Nzg2LC0zMzUwNjQ0MTUsLTk0OTM4NTI3Nyw4Njk2MTIy
+YyNDM0NzQ1MCwxOTkxOTg1Nzg2LC0zMzUwNjQ0MTUsLTk0OTM4
-MzldfQ==
+NTI3N119
 -->